Applied-Machine-Learning-Lab/SampleLLM/README.md

-This is the source code for the main process of **SampleLLM**.
+This is the code reference for the main process of **SampleLLM**.
 The codes merely serve as a process reference and cannot run directly.